The Clams

 Not to say that all that was precipitated by the Clams' recording.
 We'd like to think it was all going to happen anyway.
 Gosh, we were just having some fun!

 * The legendary 48th street A&R Studio space is now the offices of American Federation of Musicians, local 802.
-Impress your friends!

 * In 1982, Steve Gadd recorded a percussion track playing with brushes on an AMPEX 24-track tape box.
 Possibly he wanted a fatter sound than he'd gotten on the Clams session with the NYC telephone book.
+Steve is always thinking!

 * More trivia: There was a rumor that Steve Gadd wanted to record the basic track for Paul Simon's 1979 hit single "Late In The Evening" drumming on a phone book, but Paul insisted that playing with 2 drumsticks in each hand was much funnier.
 This probably isn't true.

 * And more trivia: At the height of their popularity during the mid-70s, The Carpenters had a weekly prime-time TV variety show.
-On one of the shows, shortly after The Clams' release, they put together a Spike Jones-style backup band and performed the Clams' arrangement of "Close To You" complete with sound effects.
+On one of the shows, shortly after The Clams' release, they put together a Spike Jones-style backup band and performed the Clams' arrangement of "Close To You" live, complete with sound effects.
 So, if you're following this:

 The Carpenters had a big hit with their recording of "Close To You."